Karl takes the Plame

 of Crossing The Rubicon: The Decline of the American Empire

-at the End of the Age of Oil,
+at the End of the Age of Oil, explains the consequences of

 this act: